jacques/plutus-public-api-docs/source/includes/_companies.md

 }
 ```

-This endpoint creates a new customer on the Plutus Platform.
-During the process a wallet is create for the customer.
+This endpoint is used to create payment batches for release on the Plutus Platform.
+It supposed both On Net (i.e. to other users on the platform)
-If autoload settings are not specified, the  defaults listed below are utilised.
+or Off Net (i.e. to an off platform bank account such as a vendors bank account at any bank).
+The branch code 000000 indicates that the payment
+is an On Net payment.  `account_type` should be 1 for an On Net transaction and `branch_code` 000000.

 ### HTTP Request